 Piccadilly is located in the heart of Manchester city centre and features the most impressive lights.
 The one on King Street has wonderful stands with local craft products.
 But the main one to visit is on Albert Square.
 It features Manchester’s big Santa and is a great place to eat and drink.
 There is also a big German bar where you can eat inside.

-If you'd like to go ice-skating (to burn off the bratwurst), head to Cathedral Gardens.
+If you’d like to go ice-skating (to burn off the bratwurst), head to Cathedral Gardens.
 There’s a great map here with more information and location of the various markets

 Tips for visiting Manchester Christmas Markets

 No matter what, make sure to withdraw cash beforehand.
 Most places won’t take cards and the queue to the ATMs is insane in town, so come prepared and save yourself a lot of time.

 Where to stay